rmlevy1/Final_DataScience_Salary_Predictor/README.md

 For further EDA, check the EDA & Feature Engineering file.

 #### Modeling
-One hot encoded all the categorical variables, creating 140 columns. \
+One hot encoded all the categorical variables, creating 140 features. \
 Performed a train-test split of 80-20.

 I tried four different models and evaluated them based on Mean Absolute Error due to its interpretability.